selwynpolit/d9book/book/general.md

 The above statement will return either TRUE or FALSE.
 TRUE means you are on the front page.

-## Check if site is in system maintenance mode
+## Check if the site is in system maintenance mode

 ```php
 $is_maint_mode = \Drupal::state()->get('system.maintenance_mode');